Shrink wrapping: how it differs from other wrapping processes

 - What does it cost to shrink wrap?

 - What are the alternatives to shrink wrapping?

 - When should we shrink wrap products in-house?

 Shrink wrapping is a process where a plastic film bag is heated so it shrinks tightly over the shape of a product.
 The cover of the plastic wrap not only protects the product but makes it more difficult to tamper with.
 The plastic is heated with a heat gun, or the product and film can be sent through a heat tunnel.

-When finished, the pack will have a small seam around it.
-While this is generally acceptable for lower‑priced items, top-end cosmetics and perfumes tend to use overwrapping instead.
+When finished, the pack will have a small, tamper-evident seam around it for extra security.
+While this is generally acceptable for lower priced items, top-end cosmetics and perfumes tend to use overwrapping instead.